4GeeksAcademy/machine-learning-content/04-4d-store/interacting-with-the-twitter-api-project/interacting-with-the-twitter-api-problem.md

 >Important: Make sure to add it in your .gitignore file, which is not saved to source control, so that you aren't putting potentially sensitive information at risk.

-To set password or secret keys in environment variable on Linux(and Mac) or Windows, see the following link: https://dev.to/biplov/handling-passwords-and-secret-keys-using-environment-variables-2ei0

-To access these variables in Windows in our python script, we need to import the os module.
-We can do that by using os.environ.get() method and passing the key we want to access.

 Now, you need to install python-dotenvpackage. python-dotenv is a Python package that lets your Python app read a .env file.
 This package will search for a .env and if it finds one, will expose the variables in it to the app.

 Example: